Last updated on

 Computing anagrams of a word

-To compute the anagrams of a word, we use the simple observation that all the anagrams of a word have the same occurrence list.
-To allow efficient lookup of all the words with the same occurrence list, we will have to group the words of the word list according to their occurrence lists.
+To compute the anagrams of a word, we use the simple observation that all the anagrams of a word have the same letter bag.
+To allow efficient lookup of all the words with the same letter bag, we will have to group the words of the word list according to their occurrence lists.

 For this purpose, we define the type Dictionary:

-/** A `Dictionary` is a mapping from occurrence lists to corresponding words.
+/** A `Dictionary` is a mapping from letter bags to corresponding words.

 *